Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Related work

 \section{Related work}

-In this section, we briefly summarize some related work concerning breast surgery simulation, statistical shape models of the female breast, and popular techniques for pairwise surface registration used within the context of statistical shape modeling in general.
+In this section, we briefly summarize some related work concerning statistical shape models of the female breast, breast surgery simulation, and popular techniques for pairwise surface registration used within the context of statistical shape modeling in general.
 Note that we have limited our review to the 3D case.